Skip to content

 The Input widget that was changed.

-validation_result class-attribute instance-attribute
+validation_result instance-attribute class-attribute

 validation_result: ValidationResult | None = None